 This brochure gives you information about how your baby's vision will develop.
-This guide also helps you understand when there might be a problem with your child's vision that you should discuss with your baby's health care provider.
+This guide also helps you understand when there might be a problem with your child's vision that you should discuss with your baby's doctor.

-For today, however, this brochure will focus on your baby's vision milestones during the time between those newborn photos and that first birthday cake photo.
+For today, however, this brochure will focus on your baby's vision health during the time between those newborn photos and that first birthday cake photo.